basarat/demo-typestyle/01-intro/script.md

 `;
 ```

-Note that TypeStyle is completely framework agnostic.
+Note that TypeStyle is completely UI framework  agnostic.
 It is a simple (CSS Style object -> CSS class name) framework.

 TypeStyle is designed to have a zero config setup.